 If a student calls in sick with COVID-19:

-The head of school or assistant head of school will work with the health department regarding the process of any necessary contact tracing.
+The head of school or designee will work with the health department to report and conduct contact tracing.

 If a student becomes sick at Seabury...

 The school office will contact the parents/guardians and the student will need to be picked up immediately.
 Families need to have plans in place ahead of time in the event their child needs to be picked up during the school day.
 Families should be able to pick their child up within an hour.

 If the student tests positive for COVID, the head of school or designee will follow the steps listed above.

 Gear for weather